Buy a Determination Chinese/Japanese Scroll

 Tenacious / Tenacity Scroll

-The second character means strength, force, powerful or better.
+The second character means strength, force, power, or better.

 See Also: Dedication | Devotion | Never Give Up